 Gambarage and his team at SVIA have stayed true to this commitment.
 In 2021, SVIA was recognized with a BC Multiculturalism and Anti-Racism Award for its emphasis on diversity and combating racism through celebrating African culture and language learning.
 Their organization has particularly focused on fostering partnerships between Black and Asian communities in BC to address what Gambarage sees as a longstanding gap.
 In 2019, they partnered with the Taiwanese and Sri Lankan Association in their programming.
 Their Swahili Arts Exhibition similarly drew in a diverse gathering, emphasizing once more SVIA’s belief that the celebration Swahili language, arts, and culture can “break down walls of separation.”

 SVIA is continuing to build cross-cultural alliances in BC communities.
-At their 2021 celebration, Gambarage and SVIA announced the construction of an affordable housing project in New Westminster in collaboration with the Aboriginal Land Trust, a subsidiary of the Lu’ma Native Housing Society.
+At their 2021 celebration, SVIA announced the construction of an affordable housing project in New Westminster in collaboration with the Aboriginal Land Trust, a subsidiary of the Lu’ma Native Housing Society.
 The Sixth Street Housing Project, which will begin redevelopment at 823-841 Sixth Street, aims to “provide multigenerational and multicultural housing for members of both the Urban Indigenous and Swahili communities.”